idlesummer/pen/docs/routing-concepts.md

 ```

 Both docs.page and docs.catchall belong to the same SearchNode (docs's), since [...slug] never gets its own anchor - it's transparent, so its page.tsx still lands in docs's territory.
 Which one gets used at match time depends on whether the URL is exhausted exactly at docs (/docs -> docs.page) or has more segments left (/docs/a/b -> docs.catchall).

+- SearchTree: what routes are possible?
+- MatchTree: which possible routes won for this URL?
+- RouteTree: what is actually defined at those routes?
+- RenderTree: combines the winning match with the defined content